sahib/rmlint/docs/tutorial.rst

 Replaying results
 -----------------

 Often it is useful to just re-output the results you got from ``rmlint``.
 That's kind of annoying for large datasets, especially when you have big files.
+For this, ``rmlint`` features a special mode, where it re-outputs the result of previous runs.
+By default, ``rmlint`` will spit out a ``.json`` file (ususally called ``rmlint.json``).
+When ``--replay`` is given, you can pass one or more of those ``.json`` files to the commandline as they would be normal directories. ``rmlint`` will then merge and re-output then.
+Note however, that no filesystem input/output is done.

 The usage of the ``--replay`` feature is best understood by example: